dm/gearmand/README.md

     Result=!namraeG ,olleH

-There are a lot more details about gearmand at [Getting Started](http://gearman.org/getting-started/).
+There are a lot more details about gearmand at [Getting Started](https://gearman.org/getting-started/).

-If you want to start writing your own client and workers, be sure to check out the [Developer API](http://gearman.info/libgearman.html) documentation.
+If you want to start writing your own client and workers, be sure to check out the [Developer API](https://gearman.org/gearmand/libgearman/) documentation.

+For using and configuring the gearmand server, please check out the [latest documentation](https://gearman.org/gearmand/).

-There are also many other [Useful Resources](http://www.gearman.org/) to help you put gearmand to work for you!
+There are also many other [useful resources](https://gearman.org/) to help you put gearmand to work for you!

 Enjoy!